keepaliveit-staging/staging.keepaliveit.co.uk/_pages/index.markdown

         </div>
         <div class="col-xs-12 col-sm-6" style="padding:40px;">
             <h3>Everybody Depends on I.T, not just Geeks 🤓</h3>
             <p>Individuals & Businesses now depend on I.T more than ever before.
-Common I.T use cases in the 21st century include Personal Convenience, Leisure, Healthcare, and Commercial purposes.</p>
+Common use cases for I.T in the 21st century include Personal Convenience, Leisure, Healthcare, and Commercial purposes.</p>
             <p style="font-size: 0.85em;">To learn more about the importance of commercial and consumer I.T, please click on one of the following links:</p>
             <a href="/#the-importance-of-effective-it-systems-for-businesses" style="width:100%;background:#aa0000;border-color:#aa0000 !important;color:#ffffff !important;" class="btn btn--empty btn--large btn--grow">Learn more about I.T for Businesses</a>
             <p class="or-separator">or</p>